 Fly to Passau via Munich Airport (MUC)

-Munich Airport (MĂĽnchen Flughafen / MUC) is at around 160 km / 100 miles the closest airport to Passau.
+Munich Airport (München Flughafen / MUC) is at around 160 km / 100 miles the closest airport to Passau in Germany.
 Munich Airport has the largest number of European destinations of all German airports and a growing number of intercontinental arrivals too.
 Low-cost airlines fly to Munich Airport and cheap fares are thus often available from popular European destinations.

 The driving time from Munich Airport to Passau is around 90 minutes.
 From Munich Airport, take the Autobahn A92 towards Deggendorf and follow the Autobahn A3 to Passau when reaching the Danube River.

-It is also worth checking if one of Germany’s main long-distance bus providers run on Munich Airport to Passau route.
-Flixbus sometimes has direct connections with traveling time 2h to 2h30.
+It is also worth checking if Flixbus has a long-distance bus or coach service from Munich Airport to Passau — direct connections take 2h to 2h30.
 Buses are often spectacularly cheap with special deals very common.

-Private airport shuttle bus services are also available and may be time and price competitive for families of small groups.
+Private airport shuttle bus services are also available but tend to be (very) expensive.
 Compare online services as fares and especially cancellation conditions can vary widely.
-Suntransfers gives online quotations for private airport transfers without first requiring personal details or flight numbers.
+Welcome gives online quotations for private airport transfers without first requiring personal details or flight numbers.

 Passau has a lovely location and an interesting old town worth exploring.
 Its huge cathedral (Dom) claims to be the largest Baroque church in Germany and its organ is the largest pipe organ in the world.
 Hotels in Passau are often priced pleasantly low making it worth arriving a day early before departing on luxury Danube Riverboat holiday cruises.